OVERVIEW OF TIGERS IN CRISIS:

-Of the eight original subspecies of tigers, three have become extinct in the last 60 years, an average of one every 20 years:
+Of the original nine subspecies of tigers, three have become extinct in the last 80 years; an average of one every 20 years.
+It has been predicted all tigers may become extinct in the wild within the next decade.

 Bali tiger — extinct in the 1930s